Zeus B. Held: Career

 Since 2003 he has divided his time between working in his Freiburg, Germany-based studio and his London KGBeat studio and production setup.

 From 2005 Zeus he also worked with "Jazz & Rock Schulen Freiburg", where he created and realised the 3-year project "EuroPop", which was a musician's networking, events (EuroPop Festival in Neuf-Brisach) and education program founded by the European Union.

 His musical ventures saw Zeus writing for and playing with big bands and orchestras.

 The 2011 retrospective album, Voice-Versa, is a compilation of compositions involving the usage of a Sennheiser vocoder which Zeus acquired in 1978, featuring solo material as well as edited tracks by Gina X Performance and Rockets.

 The release of his remixed and remastered Australian album Dream2Machine on the Broome-based label Desert Ocean Productions in late 2013 also marks Zeus' continual creative collaboration with Jim Lampi and his multimedia approach to music and the arts.

 His solo adventure Logic of Coincidence, released June 2015 on Les Disques du Crepuscule, is an album of electronic music which features US cult author Luke Rhinehart's voice and readings on two tracks.

 A remix of one album track by "Dream Control" marks the start of Zeus' collaboration with former Tangerine Dream member Steve Schroyder.

 In August 2017 Dream Control's first album entitled "Zeitgeber" is released on Planetware Records.
 In October a special edited vinyl version of this album was released on U.S. label Medical Records.

 Currently Dream Control is working on a film project which should be released in early 2021.

-In 2019 Zeus teamed up with Krautrocklegend and Guru Guru band leader Mani Neumeier to record an album of adventurous tracks under the name of Mani & Zeus "The Secret Lives".
+In 2019 Zeus teamed up with Guru Guru band leader Mani Neumeier to record an album of adventurous tracks under the name of Mani & Zeus "The Secret Lives".
 Released on Düsseldorf label Bellerophon Records in September 2020 it had some great response by the media.

 In October 2020 Zeus was awarded with the City of Cologne's Holger Czukay Prize in “appreciation of life's work” for his writing and production work with "Gina X Performance".